-In today’s travel climate, many travelers are choosing to explore closer to home.
-Regional road trips and Midwest weekend getaways are so trendy, they’re the thing.
+In today’s travel climate, many people are choosing to explore closer to home.
+In fact, regional road trips and Midwest weekend getaways have become the recent trend.
 However, avid travelers may find themselves uninspired, feeling like they’ve seen it all already.
 Are you looking for a unique Midwest weekend getaway?

 This article will showcase 17 Midwest weekend getaways, some of which you haven’t heard of before.
 These destinations are great for long weekends.
-Or, consider visiting two or three different cities for one awesome week-long vacation.
+Alternatively, consider visiting two or three different cities for one awesome week-long vacation.

 1. French Lick, Indiana